MatanIsaac/AsteroidsRemake/README.md

 ### <div align="center">Brief Description of the Project </div>
 Developed over a few days as an engaging side project while pursuing my Computer Science studies.
-I chose to use the GLM library for 2D vector manipulation for its ease of use, although it might seem a bit much for a simple game.
+I chose to use the GLM library for 2D vector manipulation for its ease of use, although it might seem a bit of an overkill for a simple game.
-The collision detection is straightforward, but it effectively fulfills its intended function.

 The Game Objective, and Gameplay Mechanics